 LearnPhilanthropy is a marketplace of knowledge and tools designed to help you: Be more successful in your current role and your career path, Introduce newcomers to the field and guide learning within your organization, and Learn together with field leaders and peers, and keep up on emerging trends.

 We are a philanthropic advisory firm that believes lasting impact starts with strategic thinking.
 Since our founding in 1989, we’ve directed more than one billion dollars and influenced billions more on behalf of our clients.
 We have gained a reputation as original thinkers with deep knowledge of the philanthropic landscape.
 Our approach is to create giving strategies based on your visions, values, and the areas you want to influence.
-You know what matters to you; we know how to make long-term, positive impact.
-Working together, we’ll be an unparalleled force for good.

 The Center on Nonprofits and Philanthropy works across all sectors to increase the impact of actors on the front lines of social change.
 By partnering with changemakers, sharing knowledge, and analyzing results, CNP is amplifying these efforts to improve practice, inform policy and advance public understanding.